check-spelling/microsoft-language-server-protocol/_specifications/lsp/3.17/language/inlineValue.md

  *
  * @since 3.17.0
  */
-export interface InlineValueEvaluatableExpression {
+export interface InlineValueEvaluableExpression {
 	/**
 	 * The document range for which the inline value applies.
-	 * The range is used to extract the evaluatable expression from the
+	 * The range is used to extract the evaluable expression from the
 	 * underlying document.
 	 */
 	range: Range;